Castlerock: Transport

 Castlerock railway station opened on 18 July 1853.
-Northern Ireland Railways currently run a mostly hourly service in both directions (west to Londonderry Waterside or east to Coleraine and onward to Belfast Lanyon Place and Belfast Great Victoria Street) daily, and only five trains each way on Sunday.
+NI Railways currently run a mostly hourly service in both directions (west to Derry~Londonderry or east to Coleraine and onward to Belfast Lanyon Place and Belfast Grand Central) daily, and only five trains each way on Sunday.
 Ulsterbus services tend to coincide roughly with the times of the railway service and proceed either west towards Limavady or east to Coleraine.

 Facilities

 Castlerock is home to Guysmere Summer Camp, which is owned and run by the Presbyterian Church.

 Castlerock Golf Club has the Mussendan course, an 18 hole Championship links course and the Bann course, a 9 hole links course.